picmi/help/docs/business/guide/workflows/updating-workflow-documents.md

 Replace the link of the old document with your new one.

-1. Open the workflow in edit mode
+1. Open the workflow in **Edit** mode
-2. Navigate to the section containing the document
+2. Select the page or item containing the document
-3. Locate the document link or embedded file
+3. Review the linked Content Block or item details in the Inspector
-4. Replace with your new document link or upload
+4. Replace the document link or upload, where the builder supports editing that item type
 5. Update any accompanying text if needed
-6. Click **Save**
+6. Save the workflow

 **Option 2**